Positions

 Sustainable value chains

 Belgium produces most of its consumer goods abroad.
-As a result, the environmental burden and risk of human rights violations – such as air pollution or extremely low wages – often end up elsewhere.
+As a result, the environmental burden and risks of human rights violations – such as air pollution or extremely low wages – often end up elsewhere.
 This is reflected in our low score on the SDG Spillover Index.

-Members of The Shift are working towards an economic model in which success is measured not only by financial profit, but also by the positive impact generated for society.
-They focus their business operations on producing value for all stakeholders through, for example, their social mission, long-term thinking and non-financial indicators embedded in their governance and ownership.
+The Shift’s members are working towards to an economic model in which success is measured not only by financial profit, but also by the positive impact generated for society.
+They focus their business operations on creating value for all stakeholders through, for example, their social mission, long-term thinking and non-financial indicators embedded in their governance and ownership.
+Transparency about investment choices, with particular attention given to the role of banking, is an integral part of this.